cqxmzz/OS-hmwk6/README.md

 About
 -----

-This document will walk you through test process step-by-step.
+This document will walk you through test processes step-by-step.

-Written by team1 :family: with :heart:
+Written by team1 :family: with :heart:.

 Test Steps
 ----------